 Partners in Conservation (PIC) Grants

-The 2024 Partners in Conservation (PIC) grant application is open until December 14th, 2023.
-Non-profits, local governments, schools and educational institutions, and Native American tribes are all eligible for projects ranging from $5,000 to $70,000 and up to two years in duration.
+The 2025 Partners in Conservation (PIC) grant application closed on December 17, 2024.
+Non-profits, local governments, schools and educational institutions, and Native American tribes are all eligible for projects ranging from $5,000 to $70,000 and may take up to two years to complete.
 Projects or events must show a clear public benefit and be located within the EMSWCD service area (all Multnomah County east of the Willamette River) or serve its residents.

 Questions?

 Interested in applying and have questions?
-Please contact our Grants Program Manager, Heather Nelson Kent at Heather@emswcd.org or give her a call at (503) 935-5370.
+Please contact our Grants Program Manager, Heather Nelson Kent at Heather@emswcd.org or call at (503) 935-5370.

-Find all the details – including the link to the application – in our updated 2024 Partners in Conservation Handbook.
+Find out more about this program by reading our 2025 Partners in Conservation Handbook.
 You can also find templates, information about past grant recipients and more here.

 Previous PIC Grant Awards